OskarKLOC/Symfony-MongoDB/readme.md

 The code for this step is located in the "*Step-2-First-Repository*" branch.
 Don't forget to run the `composer update` command after retrieving it.

+## Step 3: First Form

+We are using the documents and repositories created previously without modifying them.
+Now, let's see an example of how to set up a form system using Symfony's dedicated form library.
+We start by installing it with the command `composer require symfony/form`.

+In a *Form* folder, we create a file named *ProductType.php* which will contain the classes that will serve as the basis for generating our form.
+These classes provide the expected parameters for each input field.
+Note: We won't explore all the formatting options for this form, but rather focus on how to interact with our documents to store data in MongoDB.

+Next, we define a new route in the *ProductController.php* controller to specifically handle the form.
+After preparing the form, we check if there is an incoming request to populate it, and if so, we save the data in the database.
+In all cases, we provide the form structure to our template along with other informations.

+Finally, we set up a dedicated template that uses the form fields previously configured in the *ProductType.php* file.
+The list of all products in the database is displayed, and in case of successfully adding a new product, a specific message informs us before displaying the form.

+The code for this step can be found in the "*Step-3-First-Form*" branch.
+Don't forget to run the `composer update` command after retrieving it.

 # Exemple pas à pas de projet Symfony-MongoDB (version française)